USEPA/RAQSAPI/cran-comments.md

     functions should be called \*dailysummary\*
   - Switched license from CC0 to MIT, RAQSAPI will use MIT going forward.
   - a note Rd tag was added to the checkaqsparams function
   - minor correction to the documentation of the aqs_monitors_by_state function
-  - Update github actions to the new workflow available through package:usethis 2.1.6
+  - Update github actions to the new workflow available through package:usethis-2.1.6
-    + usethis::use_github_action("test-coverage") to add coverage information
+    + usethis::use_github_action("test-coverage") to add coverage
+    information
     in the git repository.
     + usethis::use_github_pages() to create a github page.